 Where do YCSAB Gift Coordinators get Donations from?

 Here are several ways you will get donations:

-If you live near, or on a convenient route for our Drop Spot volunteers, you may receive more donations than our other Gift Coordinators (GC).
+If you live near, or on a convenient route for our B/CG Drop Spot volunteers, you may receive more donations than our other Gift Coordinators.
 A Drop Spot volunteer’s role is to collect donations at their business or community group.
-Once the Drop Spot’s donation bin is full, they drop off their items to the most convenient GC by either doing it themselves or by asking our Delivery Coordinators (DelCo) to pick up from them, who will then deliver the items to a GC on their behalf.
+Once the Drop Spot’s donation bin is full, they contact a YCSAB liaison who picks it up and brings it to an active Gift Coordinator.

 What Condition will Donations Arrive in?